StevenLAdler/spotify_playlist_maker/README.md

 ### 0. Google Sheet Setup

-The sheet should besetup such that:
+The sheet should be setup such that:

 column A -> timestamps